About Me

 ECCV, 2024 (Oral Presentation)

 Changes happen all the time, but only some are consistent over time.
-Ordering shuffled sequences reveals the latter.
+We present the first solution to this new task by ordering shuffled sequences.

 Moving Object Segmentation: All You Need Is SAM (and Flow)